Dortmund - Germany

 Your Essential Travel Guide To Dortmund

-Dortmund is the largest city in the Ruhr area in Germany, a metropolitan area in which more than 5 million people live, comparable in size to Poznań or Sheffield.
-The River Ruhr flows around the city to the south, while the smaller Emscher river flows through the city.
+Located in northwest Germany, Dortmund is the eighth-biggest city in the country and the biggest of its region, North Rhine-Westphalia.
+The River Ruhr flows around the city to the south, while the smaller Emscher river passes through its centre.

 Church of St. Reinold